Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 }
 ```

-As an example, copy and paste the following code snippet into the console and execute it (replacing the `xxxx-xxxx-xxxx-xxxx` with your `Principal ID`):
+As an example, copy and paste the following code snippet into the console and execute it (replacing the `xxxx-xxxx-xxxx-xxxx` with a valid `Principal ID`):

 ```js
 (async () => {